Last week, Nicole L. from Corona, CA shared this comment on our Whole30 post:

 The first few weeks, we still served our children sandwiches for lunch because I wasn’t quite ready for that battle.
 But with the absence of sugar and other processed foods alone, we started noticing that our son wasn’t fighting us so much when told to do something.

 At the beginning of week three, we decided to ditch the bread altogether to see if there would be any other changes.
 Within just a few days, he was like a brand new child!
-He woke up one morning with a smile on his face, was very compliant and would even sit down and do his homework without whining and crying about it.
+He woke up one morning with a smile on his face, was very compatible and would even sit down and do his homework without whining and crying about it.

 We are SO happy with the results of our whole family that we have continued to eat clean foods and we rave about this program to anyone who will listen.
 We shop together, prepare together and are always talking about what different foods do for our bodies.